SimplyVC/agoric-cl-middleware/docs/DOCUMENTATION.md

 Instead of having a middleware which sends Chainlink job requests to the Chainlink node, we could have used a cron job type when specifying the job specification.
 However, we opted to use the middleware to initiate jobs for the following reasons:

 1. We can send a request ID and keep track of which requests we got responses for.
-This can be useful when implementing an efficient startegy which does not send unneeded and extra job requests to the node, resulting in extra subscription costs for node operators.
+This can be useful when implementing an efficient strategy which does not send unneeded and extra job requests to the node, resulting in extra subscription costs for node operators.
 2. We need to send CL job requests in other cases, such as when there is a new round on chain or when a price deviation is found.
 If we use a cron job we would not be able to initiate extra job requests without having a duplicate job just for this, making the whole setup messy and unsustainable.

 <div id='consid2'></div>